kevinoh45TuD/pp1_zoo_website/README.md

 - As a user, I want to learn more about the animals I will see.
 - As a user, I want to see photos of animals.
 - As a user, I want to contact the zoo about a query.
-- As a user, I want to the address for Central Zoo.
+- As a user, I want to find the address for Central Zoo.

 ### Site Owner Goals